Loin lamb chops on the grill served with zingy oregano garlic ladolemono sauce.

 If you have the time and the choice we recommend that you use a charcoal grill for more flavor.

 Prep.
 Before you heat the grill, bring the loin lamb chops to room temperature.
-If you marinated them, pat them dry to remove most of the marinade, then season with salt and pepper.
+If you marinated them, pat them dry to remove most of the marinade, then season with kosher salt and black pepper.
 If you chose to simply brush then with oil and season – do that.

 Preheat your grill to medium-hot.
 For a gas grill first turn on the burners to hot, close the lid and after ten minutes adjust the temperature to medium-hot.
 For a charcoal grill light a large chimney starter with about 5 quarts of briquettes and when ash covered open the vents almost completely and add the charcoals, closing the lid for about 5 minutes.